msolefonte/AMQPReceiver/README.md

 ### Dependences

 AMQPReceiver requires the packages:
-- [amqplib](https://github.com/squaremo/amqp.node) - To interact with the AMQP SeServer
+- [amqplib](https://github.com/squaremo/amqp.node) - To interact with the AMQP Server

 [Optional]
 - [winston](https://github.com/winstonjs/winston) - To add a log to AMQPReceiver.
 By default there is no log